From iPhone to AI

 The AI era: A new ecosystem with new opportunities

-1. Advanced hardware
+1. Advanced hardware available to AI-driven enterprises

 The emergence of advanced GPUs and specialized hardware for AI tasks has significantly reduced the time and cost of training models.
 As these advanced hardware components become more widespread, their costs have decreased.
 Startups and smaller enterprises can now afford powerful computing resources that were previously the province of large corporations.

-2. Data-centric development
+2. Data-centric product development

 3. Condensed software development life cycles